One of Andrew Sullivan’s readers suggests that:

 The side effect, of course, is pleasure.
 Our government will never allow it.

-Yes, there is a substantial puritanical constituency in America…there always has been.
+Yes, there is a substantial puritanical constituency online casino in America…there always has been.

 They have opposed everything from sodomy to pornography to gambling; but somehow, not one of these culture warriors has managed to successfully wage a “war on vice”, bringing to bear the police power of government upon individuals tennessee online pharmacy propecia who indulge in such behaviors.